|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 Patterns and Best Practices for Enterprise Integration

 All content on this site is original and is maintained by Gregor Hohpe.
 I have been building integration solutions for large clients for many years and enjoy sharing my findings with the community.
-I hope you find this material insightful and useful.
+You can find the most recent content in my Ramblings.
 Please contact me if you have suggestions or feedback.

 Enterprise Integration Patterns - The Book

-Enterprise integration remains harder than it really should be.
-While integration is inherently complex, I felt that one of the major stumbling blocks is the lack of a common vocabulary and body of knowledge around asynchronous messaging architectures used to build integration solutions.
-Under the guidance of Martin Fowler and Kyle Brown, I teamed up with Bobby Woolf to create such a language in the form of 65 integration patterns (see the pattern links on the right).
+Enterprise integration remains harder than it should be.
+While integrating systems is inherently complex, I felt that one of the major stumbling blocks is the lack of a common vocabulary and body of knowledge around asynchronous messaging architectures, which are widely used to implement integration solutions.
+Under the guidance of Martin Fowler and Kyle Brown, Bobby Woolf and I documented such a language in the form of 65 integration patterns (see catalog on the right).

 "The core language of EAI, defined in the book Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf, is also the core language of defining ESB flows and orchestrations, as seen in the ESB's developer tooling."